 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Just a little something to ponder …

-Notice I didn’t say to expect intentional acts in return, or only do something if your husband (or wife) gives you the right kind of emotion or response when you make intentional efforts.
+Notice I did not say to expect intentional acts in return or only do something if your husband (or wife) gives you the right kind of emotion or response when you make intentional efforts.
 I didn’t say try it for a week.
 No. You have to do it on-going.
 Daily.
 Consistent.
 Forever.
 Regardless of the outcome.
 Remember?
 You are responsible for you.

 When you made the choice to marry, you agreed to choose your partner over all else (aside from God).
 The same way that we have to be intentional in our relationship with God and others, we are required to put our best effort into our spouse.
 Have you taken the Love Test lately?
 No, it’s not some special survey I made up.
 It’s about holding myself accountable to what the scripture says I signed up to do.
 Check it out here and read my results, then do it for yourself.

 Do you have other ideas to add to my list?
 Comment below and share them with us all so we can try them in their our marriages!
 Also, if you are looking for a new book on marriage to read, below this post are some of the best ones I have found.
 Transform intimacy in your marriage so you can enjoy life together!